 Richard L. Curry, Jr., Senior Pastor

 Pastor Curry was born in Indianapolis, Indiana.
 He attended the Indianapolis Public School system, graduating from Broad Ripple High School in 1982.
 After high school, Pastor Curry enlisted in the United States Army and served at various duty stations around the world including Desert Shield/Storm until 1992.
 He is currently the appointed Executive Director of Staff Development Emergency Operations for the Indiana Department of Correction.
-He is the husband of Kimberly Curry since December 1984 and together they have two children, Andrea and Richard III and two grandchildren, Jaymes and Dream.
+He is the husband of Kimberly Curry since December 1984 and together they have two children, Andrea and Richard III and three grandchildren, Jaymes, Dream and Christian Leigh.
 In his spare time, Pastor Curry enjoys attending sport events, traveling, and spending time with his family.

 Most of all, Pastor Curry is a born again servant devoted to the cause of our LORD and Savior, Jesus Christ.
 Pastor Curry answered his call to preach in March 1994.
 He was licensed in August 1994 and ordained in December of 2001.
 He served as the Youth Pastor of Corinthian M.B.
 Church in Indianapolis until he answered the call to pastor the True Tried Missionary Baptist Church in January 2002.
 Pastor Curry is very active in the Indianapolis community.